 If you have a LIRA, you must convert it into a Life Income Fund (LIF) in the lead up to retirement.
 A LIF is a registered account through which you’ll receive your pension funds as retirement income.
 You cannot contribute to it.
 It operates in a similar way as the RRSP-to-RRIF throughline.

 Difference between LIF and RRIF

 Lastly, one important option available to investors is that once the LIRA is converted to a LIF, you can “unlock” 50% of the assets within the LIF and move the funds into an RRSP or RRIF.
-However, this must be completed within 60 days of converting the LIRA to a LIF account.
+However, this must happen within 60 days of converting the LIRA to a LIF account.
 Investors will generally take advantage of this option if they’re looking for more flexibility.
-The funds transferred to an RRSP or a RRIF will no longer be subject to the maximum withdrawal parameter.
+The funds transferred to an RRSP or RRIF will no longer be subject to the maximum withdrawal parameter.

 Registered Education Savings Plan (RESP)